-Do you like granola with big clusters or small clusters?
-I love big clusters, they have a much better texture to me and feel substantial.
-But with that said I have found most chunky granola recipes too hard.
-They are so difficult to eat without shredding your mouth.
-So I decided to make my own chunky granola recipe, one that had great flavour, nice big clusters and easy to eat and enjoy.
+Big clusters or small clusters?
+Which would be you preference?
+Personally I love big cluster granola, But, with that said I have found most chunky granola recipes too hard, difficult to eat without shredding your mouth.
+So, I decided to make my own chunky granola recipe, one that has great flavour, with nice big clusters but that is also easy to eat and enjoy.

 Why is your homemade granola not crunchy

-Baking it low and slow, is the main thing to remember.
-You will want to cook your granola in a single layer on a baking sheet, in a low temperature oven.
+Low and slow, that is the key thing to remember when it comes to baking.
+You will also want to bake your granola in a single layer on a baking sheet, in a low temperature oven.
 Don’t rush this part, you will be happy you let it bake slowly once it is all done.
 Also, once it comes out of the oven leave it alone to cool, don’t be tempted to touch it.
 This can take around 30 minutes.
 Once it is nice and cool you can then break it up into chunks and get it stored in an air tight container

 Nut butter in granola